Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 statements.The report will also include a list of all of the property names that were used.

 Please let me know if JSLint is useful for you.
 Is it too strict?
-Is there a check or a report that could help you to improve the quality of your programs? douglas@crockford.com.
+Is there a check or a report that could help you to improve the quality of your programs? [email protected].
 But please don't ask me to dumb JSLint down or to make it more forgiving of bad practices.
 You would only be disappointed.

 I intend to continue to adapt JSLint based on your comments.
 Keep watching for improvements.